Take back control of one's relationships

 • Lack of communication

-This little exercise will allow you to see more clearly in your future relationships and not neglect yourself by being aware of your absolute no's.
-When you meet someone new, remember this list and ask yourself if this person has the absolute no's you want to avoid.
-Ask yourself if you are abandoning your own values at this moment.
+This little exercise will help you gain clarity in your future relationships and not neglect yourself by being aware of your non-negotiables.
+When you meet a new person, remember this list and ask yourself if this person has the non-negotiables you want to avoid.
+Ask yourself if you are currently neglecting your own values.

 Have you ever heard of the five love languages?
-I guess so, it has become quite a popular model today.
-If you don't know it, it's a way of describing the different ways we express and demonstrate our affection to others.
+I imagine you have, it has become quite a popular model today.
+If you don't know it, it's a way of describing the different ways in which we express and demonstrate our affection to others.

-1. Rewarding words: do you like people to compliment you, to say cute words of appreciation to you?
-In bed, is that also the kind of thing that can turn you on?
+1. The uplifting words: Do you like being complimented, being told cute words of appreciation?
+In bed, is that also the kind of thing that can excite you?

-2. Quality time: Do you like having your partner's full attention?
-Go on dates, walk hand in hand?
+2. Quality moments: Do you like having all your partner's attention?
+Going on dates, walking hand in hand?

-3. Gifts: Do you like surprises, whether purchased or made?
-You love little notes, bouquets of flowers, etc.?
+3. The gifts: Do you like surprises whether they are bought or homemade?
+Do you love little notes, bouquets of flowers, etc.

-4. Services provided: Do you like people to do things to help you?
+4. The services rendered: Do you like it when we do things to help you?

-5. Physical contact: Do you seek proximity, do you feel considered and closer to your partner after your sexual relations?
+5. Physical contacts: Are you looking for closeness, do you feel valued and closer to your partner after your sexual relations?

-They help us understand how to receive and give love.
-We all have one who is more dominant than the others and whom we are more fond of.
-Often these love languages can be a cause of argument in the couple, because you may represent affection in different ways.
-This is why it is relevant to take the time to observe your partner to know how they like to receive love.
+They help to understand how to receive and give love.
+We all have one that is more dominant than the others and that we cherish more.
+Often, these love languages can be a cause of conflict in the couple, as you may express affection differently.
+That’s why it is relevant to take the time to observe your partner to know how they like to receive love.

-The principle is simple: it is by better understanding and respecting everyone's emotional needs that we can avoid all the small daily conflicts or internal frustrations.
+The principle is simple: it is by better understanding and respecting each other's emotional needs that we can avoid all the little daily conflicts or internal frustrations.

 To identify your love language, three questions to ask yourself:

-1. In what your partner(s) does (or doesn't do), what hurts you the most?
+1. In what your partner(s) does (or does not do), what hurts you the most?

-2. What have you most often asked of your partner(s)?
+2. What have you most often demanded from your partner(s)?

-3. How do you usually express your love?
+3. How do you generally express your love?

-To learn even more and go in-depth, you have two options:
+To learn even more and go deeper, you have two options:

 You can join us on the Extreme Self-Love group